-247. The Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution "requires that the seats in both houses of a bicameral state legislature [] be apportioned on a population basis."
+Violation of the Fourteenth Amendment's One Person-One Vote Requirement population basis."
 Reynolds v.
 Sims, 377 U.S. 533, 568 (1964).
 Although, in the context of state legislative districts, traditionally a deviation of up to 10% from the most underpopulated to the most overpopulated district has been afforded a presumption of constitutional validity, these deviations cannot be leveraged for impermissible purposes, including racial or even mere partisan advantages.
 See Cox v.
 Larios, 542 U.S. 947 (2004).